-CORE TOPICS
+1J CORE TOPICS

 The following is a listing of the major topics that will be covered each day in lecture.
-Please note that this list should not be interpreted as the exclusive set of topics to be covered on a quiz or exam; instead, it should be viewed as a set of milestones to be reached in your studying or as key concepts around which to organize your notes.
+Please note that this list should not be interpreted as the exclusive set of topics to be covered by a quiz or exam; instead, it should be viewed as a set of milestones that should be reached in your studying or as key concepts around which to organize your notes.